mud-ali/pedro-pathing-old-docs/src/localization/twoWheelPinpointImu.md

-# Setting Up Your Two Wheel Localizer
+# Setting Up Your Two Wheel + Pinpoint IMU Localizer

 ## Prerequisites
-* A Control Hub with a working IMU.
+* A GoBilda Pinpoint Odometry Computer with ONLY an i2c cord to the `i2c` port.
+We will not use the `x` or `y` ports.
 * Two odometry wheels connected to motor encoder ports on a hub.

 ---
 ## Steps
 ### 1. Odometry Wheel Setup
-Open the file `TwoWheelLocalizer.java` and configure the following:
+Open the file `TwoWheelPinpointIMULocalizer.java` and configure the following:

 1. **Tracking Wheel Positions**: Enter the positions of your tracking wheels relative to the robot's center.
 Use inches for measurements.
 2. **Encoder Ports**: Replace the `deviceName` parameters with the names of the ports connected to your encoders.
-3. **IMU Orientation**: Adjust the IMU's orientation to match your robot.
+3. **IMU Orientation**: Make sure that the Pinpoint has the ports facing up and the GoBilda logo at the front of the Pinpoint.

 ### 2. Encoder Direction Calibration